You cannot threaten divorce.

 What causes parents to think that shutting the other parent out is going to be a healthy decision?
 Does she think she knows best?
 Is she simply tired of having to share the power with me?
 For whatever reason, she started making unilateral decisions about the same time I lost my house.
 (An event she had a hand in.
 See Fall of the House of Dad, releasing soon.)
 She would simply inform me of certain decisions.
 Or not inform me and I would find out from my kids that some big change had occurred.
 Changes that I didn’t always agree with.
 Changes that she knew I would object to.
 Changes that still appear very selfish to me.

-My ex-wife did not threaten me with divorce.
+My ex-wife did not threaten me with a divorce.
 She went about the process of getting ready to divorce me for months before she ever let it slip, in therapy, that she’d already been to see a lawyer.
 She was getting all of her ducks in a row for the divorce.
-She was passively attending couple’s therapy, without any intention of saving the marriage.
+She was passively attending the couple’s therapy, without any intention of saving the marriage.
 What was she doing?
 Maneuvering me?
-Keeping me distracted and hopeful that we could work out our differences, while she built her survival spreadsheets and ran the numbers?
+Was she keeping me distracted and hopeful that we could work out our differences, while she built her survival spreadsheets and ran the numbers?

 I was a means to an end.
 She got the kids, as she wanted, then when the bargain was not to her liking, she took the kids and the money, and over time, began to flip me the bird rather than honor our shared parenting plan.
 Yes, I suppose, she won.
 But in the end, it’s the kids who lost the most.
 I don’t really know my eighteen-year-old son.
 But, I’m certain that he will eventually seek me out again.
 (As I did with my dad.)
 And my ex-wife will continue marching to her bitter drumbeat as my daughter completes her last two years of high school.
 But you see… Our parenting relationship continues whether she wants it to or not.

 I might be a fractional dad with limited access to my kids, but I’m still their dad.
 And I’ve done all that I could do in my relationships with my kids to let them know they were the priority in my life.
 They still are.
-It’s just a bit harder to reach them during this teenaged phase of their lives.
+It’s just a bit harder to reach them during this teenage phase of their lives.
 It’s okay.
 I’m patient.
-I’m eager to meet them again as the emerge out from under their mom’s vitriolic blanket.
+I’m eager to meet them again as they emerge from under their mom’s vitriolic blanket.